-11There may be valid reasons to not eliminate certain intra-entity intragovernmental amounts from an entity's financial statements.
+14There may be valid reasons to not eliminate certain intra-entity intragovernmental amounts from an entity's financial statements.
 In such instances, the entity should communicate with Treasury in order for any needed journal entries to be recorded for the U.S. government's consolidated financial statements.

-- .21 If the auditor determines that the entity's resolution control for intragovernmental transactions is not designed or implemented effectively, the auditor should consider the effect on the risk of material misstatement, the effect on substantive testing procedures, and whether to report a significant deficiency or material weakness in internal control.
-Where intragovernmental transactions are or could be material, significant additional work is usually necessary to express an unmodified opinion.
-In cases where the auditor finds significant deficiencies or material weaknesses in the intragovernmental resolution control and no other mitigating controls exist, the auditor must disclose this in the report or opinion on internal controls (FAM 580). - .22 Since inadequate intragovernmental processes have been a long-standing material weakness at the U.S. government consolidated financial statement level, if there is evidence and a history of systemic or recurring problems in any of the intragovernmental phases in FAM 902.18, the auditor should consider performing additional testing procedures.
-These procedures should assist with identifying issues related to accounting for and eliminating intragovernmental activity and balances in both the entity's and the U.S. government's consolidated financial statements. - .23 The auditor may detect misstatements during testing of intragovernmental transactions (i.e., a transaction was recorded with an incorrect amount) and testing of the entity's reconciliation and resolution of intragovernmental differences.
+- .26 The auditor may detect misstatements during testing of intragovernmental transactions (i.e., a transaction was recorded with an incorrect amount) and testing of the entity's reconciliation and resolution of intragovernmental differences.
 The reconciled intragovernmental differences are those for which the entity determined its cause but did not yet resolve the difference; therefore, the difference still exists at year-end.
-The unresolved intragovernmental differences are those for which - the entity appropriately researched and reconciled the difference with its trading partner; however, no adjustment was made to either the entity's or the trading partner's accounting records resulting in the difference continuing to exist or - Treasury's Bureau of the Fiscal Service, as part of its dispute resolution process, may issue a decision in which the entity or the trading partner is to adjust its accounting records; however, this adjustment has not been made.
+The unresolved intragovernmental differences are those for which - the entity appropriately researched and reconciled the difference with its trading partner; however, no adjustment was made to either the entity's or the trading partner's accounting records resulting in the difference continuing to exist or - Fiscal Service, as part of its dispute resolution process, may issue a decision in which the entity or the trading partner is to adjust its accounting records; however, this adjustment has not been made.

-The auditor should record misstatements in the Schedule of Uncorrected Misstatements (see FAM 540 and FAM 595 C).
+The auditor should document misstatements in the summary of uncorrected misstatements (see FAM 540 and FAM 595 C).

-To avoid duplicate procedures, the auditor should consider other intragovernmental related work (including FBWT) when designing the tests for intragovernmental activity and balances.
-Examples of the line item risk analysis (LIRA), specific control evaluation (SCE), and audit procedures for the audit of intragovernmental activity and balances are in FAM 902 A, FAM 902 B, and FAM 902 C, respectively.
-Also see FAM 395 H and FAM 395 G for additional details regarding the LIRA and SCE, respectively.
-The LIRA(s), SCE(s), and audit procedures generally are customized by the auditor for the particular entity.
-For example, if the auditor determines that the intragovernmental accounts receivable line item is significant, the auditor generally should prepare separate LIRA(s), SCE(s), and audit procedures for the intragovernmental accounts receivable account and its related accounting applications.
-(Note that a single SCE for a line-item/account-related accounting application is presented.
-There are likely transaction-related accounting applications listed on the LIRA that also would have SCEs.)
+.27 To avoid duplicate procedures, the auditor should consider other intragovernmental related work (including FBWT) when designing the tests for intragovernmental activity and balances.
+Examples of audit procedures for the audit of intragovernmental activity and balances are in FAM 902 A. The audit procedures generally are customized by the auditor for the particular entity.
+For example, if the auditor determines that the intragovernmental accounts receivable line item is significant, the auditor generally should prepare separate audit procedures for this line item.
 In addition, for efficiency, the auditor may coordinate tests of intragovernmental activity and balances with tests of nonfederal activity and balances.